Evolve

 Colleague and student computing

-The performance of PC clusters and applications is often poor.
-Logging in to PCs takes a long time and there is a lack of flexibility in accessing applications.
-There is limited capacity in PC clusters, and a lack of availability at certain times of the year.
+The performance of PC clusters and applications was often poor.
+Logging in to PCs took a long time and there was a lack of flexibility in accessing applications, often limited to specific PC clusters.
+Capacity in some PC clusters was also limited, with a lack of PC availability to meet needs at certain times of the year.

-• A time-saving process for preparing and issuing new University-managed laptops to colleagues and postgraduate researchers using automation technology.
+- Improved technology for preparing and issuing new University-managed laptops to colleagues and postgraduate researchers.

 What difference will this make?

-• Staff and students can work on any device in any location and access the information and applications they need.
+- In future, staff and students will be able to work on different device types in any location and access the applications they need.

 Applications and Data